Generic selectors

 To understand what Jesus meant when He said, “do not swear at all” is vitally important.
 To that end, it should be possible to reconcile the issue with Scripture itself.
 First, examine Matthew 5:33 in the context of the Old Testament:

-MATTHEW 5:33 Again, you have heard that it was said to those in ancient times, ‘You shall not forswear yourself, but you shall perform your oaths to the Lord.’
+MATTHEW 5:33 “Again you have heard that it was said to those of old, ‘You shall not swear falsely, but shall perform your oaths to the Lord.’

-The phrase, “you shall not forswear yourself” is better translated “you shall not swear falsely” as is recorded in several translations.
-The Greek word for “forswear” is epiorkeo, which means to commit perjury.
+The Greek word for “falsely” is epiorkeo, which means to commit perjury.
 Perjury is the intentional act of lying after swearing an oath to tell the truth.
 In other words, perjury is swearing falsely.
-It now becomes obvious that Matthew 5:33 was a quote from the Old Testament:
+It is obvious that Matthew 5:33 was a quote from the Old Testament:

 This is important because it establishes that Jesus Christ was, after all, referring to the Law of God given to Moses.
 After quoting this, Jesus continued in verse 34 by saying, “But I say to you, do not swear at all.”
 He then gives several examples by which people were swearing: heaven, the earth, Jerusalem, and even one’s head:

-So, Jesus was addressing the practice of FALSE oaths sworn to things other than by the name of God.
+Jesus was addressing the practice of oaths sworn to things other than by the name of God so that they could break their oath.
 A better wording of these verses might be:

 If Jesus Christ was against all oaths, then He would have specifically mentioned oaths sworn by the name of God in order to directly counter Deuteronomy 6:13: